Controversies surrounding the Society of Saint Pius X: Other controversies

-In February 2008, Saint Mary’s College, a school in Kansas affiliated with the SSPX, refused to allow a woman referee to officiate at a high-school basketball game in which their school was participating, reportedly on the grounds it was inappropriate for a woman to be in a position of authority over male students.
+In February 2008, Saint Mary's College, a school in Kansas affiliated with the SSPX, refused to allow a woman referee to officiate at a high-school basketball game in which their school was participating, reportedly on the grounds it was inappropriate for a woman to be in a position of authority over male students.
 In response, the other referees refused to referee the game.
 The school issued a statement denying that the refusal was due to the reported reason.
-It stated instead that “[the] formation of adolescent boys is best accomplished by male role models,” and that “teaching our boys to treat ladies with deference, we cannot place them in an aggressive athletic competition where they are forced to play inhibited by their concern about running into a female referee.”
+It stated instead that "[the] formation of adolescent boys is best accomplished by male role models," and that "teaching our boys to treat ladies with deference, we cannot place them in an aggressive athletic competition where they are forced to play inhibited by their concern about running into a female referee."

 In May 2012, Our Lady of Sorrows Academy in Phoenix, Arizona, also affiliated with the SSPX, forfeited the Arizona Charter Athletic Association state baseball championship game rather than play against a team with a female player.
 The opposing team, from Mesa Preparatory Academy in Mesa, Arizona, included Paige Sultzbach, playing infield.
 Officials at Our Lady of Sorrows issued a statement saying that the decision to forfeit was consistent with a policy against co-ed sports.
-They stated that school teaches boys respect by not placing girls in athletic competition, where “proper boundaries can only be respected with difficulty.”
+They stated that school teaches boys respect by not placing girls in athletic competition, where "proper boundaries can only be respected with difficulty."

+In July 2026, consecrations of four bishops by the Society of Saint Pius X at Écône, Switzerland, resulted in automatic excommunication.
+More than 1,000 priests, religious men and women, and about 15,000 people had attended the ceremony.
+Fr.
+Davide Pagliarani, superior general of the SSPX, said in his homily at the consecration Mass that the pope's appeal presented a "false dilemma" between the society's vision of the faith and its adherence to the church.
+Cardinal Víctor Manuel Fernández, Prefect of the Dicastery for the Doctrine of the Faith, defined the rite celebrated on 1 July as an "act of a schismatic nature;" and a new separation of the bishops and priests of the Fraternity of Saint Pius X from the Church of Rome.
+"As for the lay faithful, those who formally adhere to the Fraternity are to be considered excommunicated."